-No, user can just put Arecorder inside rocket in sucha way, that Arecorder's axis will be parallel to rocket axis and the mounting to rocket will be stiff.
+No, user can just put Arecorder inside rocket in such a way, that Arecorder's axis will be parallel to rocket axis, headed proper way to the nosecone and the mounting to rocket will be stiff.
 However it is recommended to copy flight data from micro SD card and format card after each flight.
 Before each flight it is recommended to make sure that battery powering Arecorder is fully charged.